amit4184/ezyresource/docs/ec-designer/product-types/photobook-designer.md

  It will open in a new tab, the user then can save the template in that selected size.

-Note :
+*Note :*

-* **The resized template should be saved after it is loaded.**
+* ***The resized template should be saved after it is loaded.***
-* **The resized template needs to be verified for any corrections in the template object alignments before saving.**
+* ***The resized template needs to be verified for any corrections in the template object alignments before saving.***

-Click on the template to open it.
+* Click on the template to open it.
 You’ll see the resized versions grouped under the original template in the dashboard.

-Click on the option beside the template to publish the template.
+* Click on the option beside the template to publish the template.

-The then saved template/template’s will be shown under the main template used for resizing.
+* The then saved template/template’s will be shown under the main template used for resizing.
 The template will display the resized sizes under it.

-To unpublish a published template click on the setting button beside the template and select and click on the “Unpublish” button.
+* To unpublish a published template click on the setting button beside the template and select and click on the “Unpublish” button.
 Product can be published without a template.

 ### **Background**

 Backgrounds are images that are placed behind the main photos.These are selected backgrounds we currently offer.

 You can add your own backgrounds from the admin section.

-**Supported format**: .jpg
- **Important**: The images need to be jpg format.
-PLEASE DO NOT USE CMYK IMAGES,IF  they are uploaded they will be converted to normal JPG and it is in this process something can go wrong with the colors.
+***The images need to be jpg format.
+PLEASE DO NOT USE CMYK IMAGES,IF  they are uploaded they will be converted to normal JPG and it is in this process something can go wrong with the colors.***

-Click on Background, and it shows a list of background images.
+* Click on Background, and it shows a list of background images.
 Click on any background image to apply it to the designer.

- You can also choose to apply the background to the left page, right page, or both pages using the available options.
+*  You can also choose to apply the background to the left page, right page, or both pages using the available options.

-On a single sheet, you can either apply two different backgrounds.one for each page or use a single background across the whole sheet.
+* On a single sheet, you can either apply two different backgrounds.one for each page or use a single background across the whole sheet.

-This gives you the flexibility to create more beautiful and creative designs based on your style.
+* This gives you the flexibility to create more beautiful and creative designs based on your style.

 ### **Clipart**